top of page

 Orchestra Redefined with Sheku-Kanneh-Ma

-Adrián was Principal Conductor and Artistic Director of the Polish National Youth Orchestra POM LYO from 2015 to 2021, conducting international tours of Poland and Germany, and yearly live video broadcasts on National Polish Radio NOSPR.
-He simultaneously held the same posts with the One Tree Hill Sinfonia, a semi-professional London orchestra he co-founded.
+Adrián served as the Principal Conductor and Artistic Director of the Polish National Youth Orchestra POM LYO from 2015 to 2021, leading international tours across Poland and Germany, along with annual live broadcasts on National Polish Radio NOSPR.
+He also co-founded and held the same positions with the One Tree Hill Sinfonia, a semi-professional orchestra in London.

 Adrián and Sheku Kanneh-Mason in rehearsal

-After epiphany mid-way through a school of engineering university algebra lecture, Adrián conducted acclaimed public runs of opera in his native Uruguay, including Mozart’s ‘Bastian und Bastienne’ and Purcell’s ‘Dido & Aeneas’, winning early praise from the national media: ‘Fantastic: everything seems right, and by design.
+Adrián studied engineering at university before having an epiphany halfway through an algebra lecture, Following this, Adrián conducted acclaimed public runs of opera in his native Uruguay, including Mozart’s ‘Bastian und Bastienne’ and Purcell’s ‘Dido & Aeneas’, winning early praise from the national media: ‘Fantastic: everything seems right, and by design.
 The choir sounds splendid.
 The orchestra, effective, top-grade.
 Unmissable; a crown to end the season’ (La Mañana).
-Adrián found a route into professional music-making through first training at the Royal Academy of Music, London, then as member of the Philharmonia Orchestra.
+He later trained at the Royal Academy of Music, London earning Postgraduate, Pedagogy and Master's degrees.

 Adrián studied conducting with Montenegro, an erstwhile protégé of Celebidache, with whom he learned to combine the Romanian's philosophical approach with the grounded technique of Ceccato.
 His first contact with conducting, aged 15, was with the late Lorin Maazel at Interlochen, USA.
 Maazel would become his main reference over nearly two decades, simultaneously while as 1st violinist in the Philharmonia Orchestra, and privately as an unofficial mentor.
 Other renowned conductors who have generously given Adrián their time, advice, and encouragement over the years, are Salonen, Jarvi, Hrusa, Steffens, and Rouvali.

-Fellow conductor Adrian Partington, Director of the BBC National Chorus of Wales, as ‘one of the most inspirational musicians I have ever worked with.’
+Adrian Partington, Director of the BBC National Chorus of Wales, has described Adrián as ‘one of the most inspirational musicians I have ever worked with.’

 bottom of page